 Whatever you decide to do, we guarantee that you will not get bored.

-Today, you leave Bangkok and are driven to Khao Yai National Park, located 140 km northeast of Bangkok.
-Sit back and enjoy the many impressions outside the window.
+Today, you’ll leave Bangkok and head towards Khao Yai National Park, situated 140 km north-east of the city.
+Sit back, relax, and take in the ever-changing scenery outside your window.

-Well arrived at your place of overnight accommodation, you check in, and the rest of the day is at your own disposal.
-You can sit out on your balcony with a good book, enjoy the stunning surroundings or take a refreshing dip in the pool.
+Upon arrival at your accommodation, you’ll check in and have the rest of the day at your leisure.
+You might choose to settle on your balcony with a good book or take a refreshing dip in the pool.

-In the evening, you can watch the sun disappearing behind the green-clad mountains, which is an incredibly beautiful sight, and perhaps grab a drink in the hotel bar before it is time for bed.
+In the evening, you can watch the sun disappear behind the lush green mountains – a truly breathtaking sight – and perhaps enjoy a drink at the hotel bar before the night draws in.

-For today’s excursion, we recommend that you wear good hiking shoes and wear clothes that cover both arms and legs and that dry quickly.
-You can also bring a small backpack for beverages, snacks and other personal belongings.
+For today’s excursion, we recommend wearing comfortable walking shoes and clothes that cover both your arms and legs and dry quickly.
+We also suggest bringing a small backpack for drinks, snacks, and other personal items.

-You will be driven into the national park itself, where you and your guide will meet an experienced ranger who knows the park like the back of his hand.
-A hike along one of the park’s most beautiful trails awaits you.
-The hike is between 1.2-2 km long and lasts between 45-60 minutes, depending on the exact route that the ranger chooses.
-The route is one of the shortest and easiest in the national park, and it is suitable for guests of all ages.
-The trail winds through rainforest and dry forest to the small waterfall Kong Kaew, which is located at the end of the trail.
-Along the way, there is a good chance of seeing gibbon monkeys swinging from tree to tree.
-If you love birds, you are in for a treat because the park has 440 different bird species, including the largest population of hornbills in Thailand.
+You’ll be driven into the heart of the National Park, where a scenic walk awaits along one of its most beautiful trails.
+The walk is roughly 1.2 km long and takes around 45–60 minutes.
+It’s one of the shortest and easiest routes in the park, suitable for visitors of all ages.
+The trail winds through both rainforest and dry forest to the small Kong Kaew Waterfall at the end of the path.
+Along the way, you’ll have a good chance of spotting gibbons swinging gracefully from tree to tree.
+If you’re a bird lover, you’re in for a treat – the park is home to 440 different bird species, including Thailand’s largest population of hornbills.

-You hike back to the starting point and are driven to the Haew Narok waterfall, which is one of the most beautiful waterfalls in the national park.
-It consists of three levels and has a total drop height of about 150 metres, making it Khao Yai’s tallest waterfall.
-From the parking lot down to the waterfall, it is a walk of about 1 km via a nature trail and down steps through the lush forest.
-Be aware that it can be very slippery during the rainy season, and the route is not for walking-impaired persons.
+You’ll hike back to the starting point and be driven to the Haew Narok waterfall, one of the most beautiful in the national park.
+It consists of three tiers and has a total drop of around 150 metres, making it Khao Yai’s tallest waterfall.
+The water flow varies with the seasons, reaching its peak during the rainy season from May to October.
+From the car park, there’s about a one-kilometre walk to the falls along a nature trail and down a flight of steps through lush forest.
+Please note that it can be very slippery during the rainy season, and the route is not suitable for those with limited mobility.

-The view of the waterfall is amazing, especially during the rainy season when the water flow is at its highest.
-From the viewpoint, you can see the cascades tumble down the cliffs, creating a landscape that is both dramatic and picturesque.
-The area is also a popular spot for wildlife observation, including wild elephants, which are often seen near the waterfall or on their way to the salt cliffs along the trails.
+The view of the waterfall is breathtaking, especially during the rainy season when the flow is at its strongest.
+From the viewpoint, you can watch the cascades tumbling down the cliffs, creating a scene that’s both dramatic and picturesque.
+The area is also a popular spot for wildlife watching, including wild elephants, which are occasionally seen near the waterfall or heading towards the salt licks along the paths.
+However, as these are wild animals in their natural habitat, sightings can never be guaranteed.

-Back in the car, you will be driven to the Pha Trom Chai viewpoint, which is located about 1,300 metres above sea level.
-From here, you can enjoy the view of the national park, which stretches as far as the eye can see.
+Back in the car, you’ll be driven to the Pha Trom Chai viewpoint, located around 1,300 metres above sea level.
+From here, you can enjoy sweeping views across the national park, stretching as far as the eye can see.

-In the late afternoon or early evening, you will be driven to the Khao Yai Visitor Center, from where you will go on an evening safari.
-You will ride with a ranger in a high-seat pickup truck, where you will experience the park’s wildlife after the sun has set.
-The trip is 10 km long and lasts just over an hour.
+In the late afternoon or early evening, you’ll be taken to the Khao Yai Visitor Centre for an evening safari.
+Accompanied by a ranger in a high-seated pickup truck, you’ll get to experience the park’s wildlife after sunset.
+The route covers 10 km and takes just over an hour.

 Today marks the start of your long-awaited beach holiday on the island of Koh Samet.